-Students need to attend each class with a Laptop Computer (BYOD), a definite must for this subject.
+Students are expected to attend each class with a Laptop Computer (BYOD).
 They also require a HB pencil, eraser, exercise book, folder, highlighters and black, blue and red pen.

 A textbook is included as part of the Student Resource Scheme while studying Japanese.
 Students should provide sufficient stationery or BYOD to complete and store their work.
 Students without access to the internet at home will benefit from the provision of a USB stick.